 Testing

-There are 8 levels in total for both skating skill tests and freeskate tests.
+There are 8 levels in total for both skating skill tests and freeskate tests (16 tests in total).
 They are:

 1.)
 Pre-Preliminary